reahl/reahl/reahl-doc/doc/tutorial/gettingstarted.rst

 Follow this guide to get Reahl installed in your development environment and to get a skeleton web application going.

 This version of Reahl requires at least version 2.7 of Python.
-We're excited about Python 3, but changing over to Python 3 is a big job which we still have to get to!
+Check out Reahl 3.0 and later for Python 3 support.

 We have split the guide into parts: